patrickZhengIT/treenode/README.md

 The application would load data from local csv file, display the data with tree component, and it also allows user to add/remove the node with strict form validation.

 The application is built with Angular5.
+It uses the boilderplate from angular-webpack(https://github.com/preboot/angular-webpack).
 And 'angular-tree-component' (https://github.com/500tech/angular-tree-component) is used for displaying the tree.

 # Table of Contents